Darkhandrob/Source-AGR-Import-Export-FBX/custom/readme.txt

 Description:
-This addon for Blender reduces the amount of work to import csgo's agr and export every model in it as a fbx, so you can open it in unreal engine 4.
+This addon for Blender reduces the amount of work to import csgo's agr and export every model in it as a fbx, so you can open it in Unreal Engine 4.

 Features:
 - imports .agr through afx-blender-scripts